This page reviews mostly free yet quality software and other resources mainly for music students.

 [F.lux is available for Apple's iOS, but its functions don't fit Apple's restrictions, so Apple doesn't allow users to install it!
 To install f.lux for iOS, you have to jailbreak your device.
 The f.lux website has old instructions on this although it may not work for the latest versions of iOS.
 Jailbreaking is free and legal, but it wouldn't be necessary if Apple didn't try to stop users from running this in the first place.

-For Android, there are at least a dozen different apps, but none that I have found are FLOSS.
-Several are no-charge though.
+For Android, there are dozens of different apps, but none that I have found are FLOSS.
+Several are gratis though.
 Generally, they do not work as well in default mode because they add color instead of subtracting, thus it brightens the black colors, so the result is not so good.
 For supported devices that have full root access, some of the apps can actually do it the right way.
 I wish the clutter would go away.
 I can't tell what's best of the many redundant apps.
 A fully FLOSS version would be ideal.
-Anyway, you can search the Google app store for things like "flux" and "eye health"… "Twilight" seems popular…]
+Anyway, you can search the Google app store or Amazon app store for things like "flux" and "eye health"… "Twilight" seems popular…]

 To be in control of my web browsing, I use DuckDuckGo instead of Google.
 DuckDuckGo is a simple, clean search engine that doesn't track or bubble you and has many useful features (for example, you can search other sites instantly with "!bang" syntax such as "!w" for Wikipedia).